talmeym/regurgitator-extensions-mq/README.md

 #### MqMessageBridge(MqMessagingSystem mqSys, String inputDest, String outputDest, Regurgitator regurg)

-the mq message bridge uses a ``MqMessagingSystem`` to create a consumer on an input destination, adds a ``RegurgitatorMessageListener`` to it for accepting requests and passing them as messages to regurgitator, and gives regurgitator a ``MqResponseCallback`` to handle putting responses onto an output destination.
+the mq message bridge uses a ``MqMessagingSystem`` to create a consumer on an input destination, adds a ``RegurgitatorMessageListener`` to it for accepting requests and passing them as messages to regurgitator, and gives regurgitator a ``MqResponseCallback`` to handle putting responses to an output destination.

 ### request mappings